GenomicsAotearoa/Introduction-to-R/docs/appendix/02A-factors-and-coercion.md

 ## Introducing factors

 Factors are another major data structure that is important to know about.
-Factors can be thought of as vectors which are specialized for categorical data.
-Given R's specialization for statistics, this make sense since categorial and continuous variables are usually treated differently.
+Factors can be thought of as vectors which are specialised for categorical data.
+Given R's specialisation for statistics, this make sense since categorial and continuous variables are usually treated differently.
 Sometimes you may want to have data treated as a factor, but in other cases, this may be undesirable.
 Let's see the value of treating some of which are categorical in